Agriculture and Polluted Runoff

 Exposed soil can be easily washed away by rain and irrigation water into nearby waterbodies.
 Sediment clouds the waters and aquatic animals (including corals) can be smothered.
 It is important to keep soil on the land and out of waterways.
 After harvesting, cover crops should be planted.
 Range and grazing lands should also be planted year-round.
 The University of Hawaiʻi (UH) Cooperative Extension has resources on cover crops available on their website.

 - NRCS Pacific Islands Area Technical Resources

-- University of Hawai`i, College of Tropical Agriculture and Human Resources (CTAHR)
+- UH College of Tropical Agriculture and Human Resources (CTAHR) Cooperative Extension